MLLynch10/HIVManuscriptCodeSimulation/README.md

-Also included is script for taking the benchmark CBF data and generating the trajectory data subject to missingness at random (MAR); these data are used in the simulations to compare cluster performance of two different inter-trajectory distance metrics (Frechet and DTW); script encodes the mechanism of generating missing data
+Also included is script for taking the benchmark CBF data and generating the trajectory data subject to missingness at random (MAR); these data are used in the simulations to compare cluster performance of two different inter-trajectory distance metrics (Frechet and DTW); script encodes the mechanism of generating missing data used in simulations.